 The funds are invested in a number of major projects in diversified sectors such as energy, transport, information and telecommunications, and water and sanitation.
 Harith recently added health as a sector.
 PAIDF is supported by African capital raised from state pension funds, development finance institutions, top investment banks and financial institutions.

-Harith is also in a partnership with Asset and Resource Management Company Ltd (ARM), a leading Nigerian financial services company which currently manages over US$2.7bn of assets, to form the ARM-Harith Infrastructure Fund (ARMIF).
-ARMIF invests in infrastructure projects in West Africa.
+Harith is also in a partnership with Asset and Resource Management Company Ltd (ARM), a leading Nigerian financial services company which currently manages over US$2.7bn of assets, to form the ARM-Harith Infrastructure Fund (ARMHIF).
+ARMHIF invests in infrastructure projects in West Africa.
 Harith has also launched PROGENY which is a project development fund seeking to strengthen project origination capacity in Africa.

 In partnership with Namibian based INO Capital, Harith has jointly started the Namibia infrastructure Fund (NIF).
 The partnership is grateful for the role played by the GIPF of Namibia which has championed the establishment of the fund.
 The NIF is a dedicated Namibia focused Infrastructure Fund.
 The GIPF invested N$ 280m into the Fund.

 “Our mission is to find commercial solutions to overcome development challenges in Africa.”